rcoh/lift-paragliding/site/content/products/_index.md

         is doing, and allow you some hands-on control of the glider.
 A tandem flight is best for the person seeking an exciting one-time experience, with minimum commitment.
+        items:
+        - Short briefing
+        - Predetermined flight time (rescheduled if soaring conditions are not available)
+        - Hands-on control of the glider!
       plan: Tandem Instructional Flights
       price: 100-200
 ---